 There are rare instances where timesheets and receipts are submitted to the FMS entity after the VDC provider submits invoices to VAMCs or where a billing error occurs.
+VDC providers may need to resubmit claims for reasons such as late invoices or timesheets.
 VDC providers will work with the FMS to ensure timesheets are submitted in a timely manner to avoid delaying the ability to invoice VAMCs.
 In addition, VDC providers shall consider and wait an adequate amount of time after the month to submit monthly invoices to ensure that the need to submit corrected bills does not happen frequently.
 However, when this occurs, the VDC provider needs to alert the VAMC VDC Coordinator that the VDC provider needs to submit a corrected invoice for a particular month and Veteran.